 Anja Bihlmaier’s strong musical instinct and natural leadership have propelled her to rise fast amongst the ranks of emerging conductors both on the symphonic and operatic stages.
-From August 2021 the German conductor assumes the position of Chief Conductor of the Residentie Orkest, The Hague and from August 2020 she becomes Principal Guest Conductor of the Lahti Symphony Orchestra.
+From August 2021 the German conductor assumes the position of Chief Conductor of the Residentie Orkest, The Hague alongside her position as Principal Guest Conductor of the Lahti Symphony Orchestra.

 Bihlmaier’s early positions at the Staatsoper Hannover and Theater Chemnitz afforded many opportunities to conduct opera productions including Tchaikovsky Eugene Onegin, Bizet Carmen, Massenet Werther, Mozart Le Nozze di Figaro and Dvořák Rusalka.
-With her appointment as 1st Kapellmeisterin and Deputy Music Director of the Staatstheater Kassel (2015-2018) she conducted a number of subscription concerts including Mahler Das Lied von der Erde in addition to opera productions.
-Last season she conducted Gounod Faust with Trondheim Opera, Britten A Midsummer Night’s Dream for Malmö Opera and is regularly invited to Volksoper Wien where she has conducted Carmen, Die Fledermaus, Le Nozze di Figaro and this season Henry Mason’s new production of Die Zauberflöte.
+With her appointment as Deputy Music Director of the Staatstheater Kassel (2015-2018) she conducted a number of subscription concerts including Mahler Das Lied von der Erde in addition to opera productions.
+More recently she conducted Gounod Faust with Trondheim Opera, Britten A Midsummer Night’s Dream for Malmö Opera and is regularly invited to Volksoper Wien where she has conducted Carmen, Die Fledermaus, Le Nozze di Figaro and this season Henry Mason’s new production of Die Zauberflöte.

-Following studies at the Freiburg Conservatory of Music with Scott Sandmeier, Anja Bihlmaier won a scholarship to study with Dennis Russell Davies and Jorge Rotter at the Salzburg Mozarteum and attended masterclasses with Sian Edwards, Peter Gülke, Günther Herbig and Jac van Steen.
-She won further scholarships from the Johannes Brahms Foundation and was admitted into the Deutsche Dirgentenforum in 2005.
+Following studies at the Freiburg Conservatory of Music with Scott Sandmeier, Anja Bihlmaier won a scholarship to study with Dennis Russell Davies and Jorge Rotter at the Salzburg Mozarteum.
+She won further scholarships from the Brahms Foundation and was admitted into the Deutsche Dirgentenforum in 2005.
 In 2006 she was awarded third prize at the International Dimitris Mitropoulos Competition and was a finalist at the 2008 Donatella Flick Competition in London.